ssec/polar2grid/doc/source/introduction.rst

 System Requirements
 -------------------

+.. ifconfig:: is_geo2grid

+    For minimal processing requirements (i.e. not realtime) the following system specifications are required:

+    * Intel or AMD CPU with 64-bit instruction support (2+ cores - 2.4GHz)
+    * 16 GB RAM (minimum)
+    * CentOS 6 64-bit Linux (or other compatible 64-bit Linux distribution)
+    * 5 GB disk space (minimum)

+    For a more demanding processing load, like realtime generation of all GOES-16 ABI channels, true color, and natural color RGB images at full resolution, a system should have at least:

+    * Intel or AMD CPU with 64-bit instruction support (20+ cores - 2.4GHz)
+    * 64 GB RAM (minimum)
+    * CentOS 6 64-bit Linux (or other compatible 64-bit Linux distribution)
+    * 1 TB disk space (minimum for ~1 week of images, does not include long-term storage)

+    Local storage (i.e. not network file systems) are preferred to limit any effect that network congestion may have.
+If additional satellites are included in the processing requirements then the above system requirements will need to be adjusted accordingly.

+.. ifconfig:: not is_geo2grid

     System requirements for the |project| software are as follows:

     * Intel or AMD CPU with 64-bit instruction support (2+ cores - 2.4GHz)
     * 16 GB RAM (minimum)
     * CentOS 6 64-bit Linux (or other compatible 64-bit Linux distribution)
     * 5 GB disk space (minimum)

 Linux terminal commands included in these instructions assume the bash shell is used.